 This light-filled nursery has all the essentials—a cozy glider, storage for books, a blonde wood crib—but its accessories take the space from ordinary to elevated.
 Take, for example, the woven rattan pouf: It's an unexpected choice in a room that's typically reserved for all things soft and cozy.
 Meanwhile, the drum ceiling light is accentuated by brass tones, bringing a hint of drama to the design.

 When a clean, easily customized nursery is your endgame, lay the foundation with neutrals.
-Not only will neutrals bring an element of sophisticated restraint to your design, the palette can go with anything and easily serve as the backdrop to your decorating whims, whether you're experimenting with a nursery trend or sprucing up the space for a future baby.
+Not only will neutrals bring an element of sophisticated restraint to your design, but the palette can also go with anything and easily serve as the backdrop to your decorating whims, whether you're experimenting with a trend or sprucing up the space for a future baby.
 The use of nubby textures helps the neutrals skew warm rather than stark, as shown in the photo above.

 Pick an Accent Color

 Proving that neutrals needn't be cold and sterile, this elegant nursery relies on sheepskin textiles, floral wallpaper, and a patterned nightstand to create a cozy, come-hither space with design prowess.
 The accent color, pink, pops against the nursery's ivory palette—because sometimes less really is more.

 Love pieces from a particular era or style?
 Don't hesitate to incorporate them into your nursery's design.
 In this decidedly refined nursery, a bergère-style rocking chair is complemented by the classic spindle-leg silhouette seen in the floor lamp and side table.